 - add a dash of cinnamon or ginger.

-- citrus peel gives the compote an interesting flavour.
-Try the peeling of lemon, orange or lime.
+- citrus peel gives the compote an interesting flavor.
+Try the peels of lemon, orange, or lime.

-- give your compote an alcoholic note by adding in some kirschwasser or brandy or amaretto (affiliate link) or even bourbon.
+- give your compote an alcoholic note by adding in some kirschwasser, brandy, amaretto (affiliate link) or even bourbon.

 Cherry Compote without sugar